okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-context/main/index.md

 ### Create a new app authentication policy for AMFA

-Create an authentication policy for your app that contains two rules that state:
+Create an authentication policy for your app.
+It must contain two rules that state the following:

 1. By default, users authenticate with a username and password only.
 2. If the user is using a new device, require a second authentication factor.